chrisnoonan98675/site/xl-test/how-to/create-a-test-specification.markdown

 - project
 ---

-To add a test specification or a set of test specifications to XL Test:
+To create a test specification in XL Test:

 1. Click **Projects** in the top menu bar.
-2. Click on the project you want to add the test specification to.
+1. Next to the project in which you want to create the test specification, click **Manage**.
 1. Click **Add a test specification to project**.

-## Add a single test specification
+The New test specification screen appears.

-To add a single test specification:

 1. Select **Single test specification**.
 1. Select the type of test specification that you want to create:
     * Executable test specification